COVID-19 testmaker Atomo pops on ASX debut

 Atomo raised $30 million in its IPO at 20 cents a share.

-At 1334 AEDT its shares were trading for 41 cents, giving Atomo a market capitalisation of $229.6 million and an enterprise value of $164.6 million.
+Atomo shares closed on Thursday at 39 cents, giving the company market capitalisation of $218.4 million and an enterprise value of $156.6 million.

 Atomo shares had earlier hit a high of 63 cents.